DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 Prosecution of individual internet users for posting material in online forums has increased in recent years.
-These cases are again based on definitions of crime that refer to “defamation of religion”, “violation of personal rights” and so on.
+These cases are again based on definitions of crime that refer to 'defamation of religion', 'violation of personal rights' and so on.
 Some of these cases are legitimate, but many of them seem to be simply attempts to silence anti-government voices.
 Although website blocks have little effect in terms of curtailing online expression (since people can always get around these